Img-Diff: Contrastive Data Synthesis for Multimodal Large Language Models: Methodology

 \subsubsection{Image-text Matching Filter}

-The Image-text Matching Filter determines whether an image contains valid objects (i.e., the replaced or replacing objects).
+The Image-text Matching Filter determines whether an image contains valid objects (i.e. the replaced or replacing objects).
 This module first uses BLIP \cite{blip} to extract image features, which are then compared with textual features of object names.
 When the image-text matching score falls within the pre-set threshold, we consider the image to contain valid objects.
-In the mid-stage of the Difference Area Generator, after performing sub-image cropping based on the bounding box information, we use the module to determine whether these sub-images contain valid objects and get valid bounding boxes.
+In the mid-stage of the Difference Area Generator, after cropping, we use the module to determine whether these sub-images contain valid objects and get valid bounding boxes.